43 (number)

 43 (forty-three) is the natural number following 42 and preceding 44.

 Mathematics

 43 is a prime number, and a twin prime of 41.
 43 is the smallest prime that is not a Chen prime.
-43 is also a Wagstaff prime, and a Heegner number.
+43 is also a Wagstaff prime, a Gaussian prime, and a Heegner number.
 43 is the fourth term of Sylvester's sequence.

 43 is the largest prime which divides the order of the Janko group J_{4}.

 Dutch mathematician Hendrik Lenstra wrote a mathematical research paper discussing the properties of the number, titled Ode to the number 43.